yasminebs99/PRODIGY_GA_04/README.md

 ### Getting More Information

-Link to your YouTube video demo: SOON the vedio describe each ligne of the code
+Link to your YouTube video demo: https://youtu.be/Ep_zUIeH8Pk the vedio describe each ligne of the code

-Link to LinkedIn post about the project: SOON

 ### Contact